stevejay/middleengine-website/src/posts/2020-07-28-bresenhams-line-algorithm.md

 ![](/images/2020-07-28-bresenhams-line-algorithm/24_bresenham-guide-2x.png "Filling the pixel at (2, 1)")

-Because the value of ε is not greater than the midpoint value, the next pixel has the same Y coordinate as the current pixel and we do not need to adjust the value of ε.
+Because we did not increment Y, the value of ε is still relative to the pixel that was just filled and so we do not need to adjust it in the way that we did after filling the previous pixel.

 Now we can determine the final pixel to fill:

 ![](/images/2020-07-28-bresenhams-line-algorithm/25_bresenham-guide-v2-2x.png "The final pixel to fill")

-(The pixel to fill is obviously (3, 2) but it is useful for illustrative purposes to continue the calculations.)
+(The pixel to fill is obviously (3, 2) but it is useful for illustrative purposes to continue these calculations.)

+Since we are starting a new iteration of the algorithm, we have to first add ΔY to ε.
+The value of ε after the last iteration was 1 so the new value of ε is 3.

-Again we have to determine if Y should be incremented or not, and so we determine which pixel the line to rasterise is closest to:
+As before, we need to determine which pixel the line to rasterise is closest to:

 ![](/images/2020-07-28-bresenhams-line-algorithm/26_bresenham-guide-2x.png "Using rates of change to determine the intersection point")